Serianna: Background

-Drummer Chris Ferraro states:"The guitarist Jason Becker had a song called Serriana (you can find really cool videos of it on YouTube.)
+Bassist Lee Milbrandt states:"The guitarist Jason Becker had a song called Serrana (you can find really cool videos of it on YouTube.)
 The name was our take on that name.
 Jason’s whole story is very inspiring.
 He faced huge obstacles and never gave up, and is one of the best guitar players I’ve ever seen."

 Music history

 They commenced their music recording careers in 2006, with their first studio album, Inheritors, that was released by Bullet Tooth Records, on August 23, 2011.
 Their subsequent studio album, Define Me, was released on August 13, 2013, from Bullet Tooth Records.